Much

 Unlike

-the top-down employer-driven wellness programs geared toward burnout that assume that everyone is going to start meditating and exercising, job crafting
+the top-down, employer-driven wellness programs geared toward burnout that assume everyone will start meditating and exercising, job crafting is a bottom-up approach that puts employees in the driver’s seat for cultivating meaningfulness in their work.
+In plain English, job crafting is the

 process of redefining and reimagining one’s job in a personally meaningful way.